FREQUENTLY ASKED QUESTIONS

 Will you call me if an animal that fits the criteria I'm looking for comes in?

 Sure!
-Once you're an approved adopter we're happy to reach out once an animal who fits the bill arrives.
+That's exactly why we allow you to get pre-approved to adopt!
+Once you're an approved adopter we're happy to reach out once an animal who fits what you're looking for comes in!

 Why is my application taking so long to process?